michelfernandez/cove/site/content/english/sales.md

 {{% markdown %}}
 Electronic signature for sales teams
 ===============
-Enable your sales team and prospects to speed up the sales process.
+Enable your reps and prospects to speed up the sales process.

 **Frequently used for:**
 - Quotations and offers